Show a CARL in your life that you love, care, and appreciate them on their special day! 🥳

 Here are some activities that you can do on National CARL Day!

-Cook a meal or bake a cake named in honor of Carl.
-It could be a favorite dish of a Carl you know or something creatively named like “Carl’s Cookies” or “Carl’s Cake” 🙂
+Cook a meal or bake a cake in honor of Carl.
+It could be a favorite dish like lime cheesecake or chocolate delight of a Carl you know.
+Maybe creatively named like: “Carl’s Cookies” or “Carl’s Cake” 🙂

 If you’re looking for a quieter way to celebrate the name Carl, consider reading a classic book, melody, or poem inspired by the name.
 “Good Dog Carl” a series of children’s books by Alexandra Day, “Chicago Poems” by Carl Sandburg, and “Up” a Pixar film featuring Carl Fredricksen are well-known examples, but there are many other great works out there to explore.